elephox-dev/docs/contributing/project-guide.md

 ## Tooling

-Philly uses multiple tools to analyze and test the code.
+Elephox uses multiple tools to analyze and test the code.

 ### .editorconfig